TMOS is now advertising research jobs! We cannot wait to include you on our team. We also support PhD scholarships!

 I am outside of Australia, may I still apply?

 Each role has specific eligibility requirements listed on the job ad.
 Some positions require Australian working rights to apply, however, those applicants with those working rights but living outside of Australia may still apply (e.g. Australian citizens).
 Other roles do not specify working rights and can originate from outside of Australia.
 You will need to read each ad carefully to assess your eligibility to apply.
+If unsure, please reach out to the contact person listed on the job ad.

 I am a New Zealand Citizen, does this count as having ‘Australian Working Rights’?